Kent Trading Standards Checked Scheme

 • Use the KCC logo on its own.
 You do not have permission to do this.

-• Display or use the logo in any way that could be misleading.
+• Display or use the logo in any way that could be misleading, including for any other business not covered by the registration.

 • Add any additional wording or statements to the logo.